- You can use USPS, FedEx, UPS, and DHL will ship your clubs anywhere around the globe

-In 2017, checked baggage fees amounted to more than $4.5 billion.
-That tells you that baggage fees are big business for airlines; the fee for checking in an extra bag can easily be much more than what a golf club shipping service charges.
-For example, American Airlines will slap you with a $150 fee (one-way) for a bag that exceeds 51lbs.
-Most airlines will also restrict the number of clubs, balls and other essentials that you can have in your golf bag.
-This is not good news for your game.
+Consider that, in 2017 alone, checked baggage fees totaled more than $4.5 billion.
+Baggage fees are big business for airlines, and fees for oversized golf bags can be steep.
+For example, American Airlines will slap you with a $150 fee (one-way) for a bag that exceeds 51 pounds.
+Most airlines will also restrict the number of clubs, balls, and other essentials that you can have in your golf bag.
+Mull that.

 How To Ship Golf Clubs With FedEx, USPS, UPS, and DHL

-You can also ship your golf clubs by engaging the services of third-party carriers.
+You can also ship your golf clubs with lesser-known couriers.
 One advantage of third-party couriers is that they get huge discounts from the main shipping companies due to the many shipments they send.
-They then pass these discounts onto their customers by offering competitive prices.
-Easyship is one example of a third-party carrier that can help you find cheap rates for shipping golf clubs.
+Since these local or regional couriers are unfamiliar, which you can look up on Easyship, it might be good to look into shipping insurance.

 How Much Will It Cost?

 Your shipping costs will depend on how far you want your golf clubs shipped, how fast you want them to get there, and the carrier you are using.
 Different carriers will have different prices for shipping golf clubs to the same destination.
 Most of these shipping companies have calculators on their websites that allow you to calculate your shipping costs.

 If you’re shipping golf clubs commercially, you might want to consider using Easyship.
 We can offer access to shipping services with carriers like USPS, FedEx, DHL, and UPS at discounted rates.
 Check out our shipping calculator to get an estimate of what your shipping rates would be with us and see how much you could save.

 Prices for domestic shipping services from Brooklyn, New York, to Beverley Hills, California.